 Minimum income requirement

-- Recent bank statements showing the applicant’s and their spouse’s income
+- Recent bank statements showing matching deposits

 English language requirement

 Spouse visa applicants have to demonstrate sufficient proficiency in speaking and listening in English.
 The required standard is level CEFR level A1 or A2.
+This requirement has to be evidenced by passing an English language test by a-UKVI approved provider at an approved test centre.

 Intention to live in the UK